architolk/retroclock/coding/README.md

 Alarms 4, 5 and 6 are clock alarms: these alarms sound at a specified point in time.

+### M3 r alarm repeat configuration mode

+In set alarm repeat mode, the left display will show a flashing "r", the left display will show the current status.
+Using B3 you can toggle between status.
+Using B1 brings you back to the configuration mode, B2 brings you back to M0.

+r0: chime off;
+r1: chime ones;
+r2: chime twice;
+r3: chime three times;
+...etc...
+rA: chime until a button is pressed.
+rH: chime number of hours.

+rA is only available for alarms 1 to 6, rH is only available for the hour chime alarm.

-### M3 M melody configuration mode
+### M3 A melody configuration mode

 In set chime melody mode, both digits will flash, the dots are black. the left digit displays the particular chime (low, middle, high), the right displays the position at which the chime will be active.
-Using button-1 you can toggle between the particular chimes, using button-3 you can toggle between the different positions.
-And button-2 will bring you back to M0:
+Using button-1 you can toggle between the particular chimes, using button-2 you can toggle between the different positions.
+And button-3 set the melody at that position:
 - Digit off: no chime;
 - Top left segment: first position;
 - Top segment: second position;